-Materiality for the Financial Statements was set at £13,000 determined with reference to a benchmark of gross assets, of which it represents 2%.
+Materiality for the financial statements was set at £6,800 (2019: £13,000) determined with reference to a benchmark of 1.5% of gross assets.
 Gross assets are deemed the primary driver for an investment trust Company.
 There were no revisions to the materiality as the audit progressed.
+Performance materiality was £4,760 (2019: £9,100).

-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £650, in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Board any corrected or uncorrected identified misstatements exceeding £340 (2019: £650), in addition to other identified misstatements that warranted reporting on qualitative grounds.